jpotts/alfresco-share-chart-example/README.md

 This is an All-In-One (AIO) project for Alfresco SDK 4.0 that shows how to use out-of-the-box Aikau widgets to chart data in an Alfresco Share dashlet.
 The data can come from any source, such as a REST API.

+Each step is a tag.
+Steps 1 through 3 are covered in [this blog post](https://ecmarchitect.com/archives/2020/10/14/4492) while steps 4 through 7 are covered in [this blog post](https://ecmarchitect.com/archives/2020/10/16/4499).

+The final result is a Share dashlet that charts data.
+The data is sourced from an API that runs external to Alfresco in a Spring Boot application.
+The application runs in its own Docker container alongside the ACS and Share Docker containers.
+The API only returns data to authenticated Alfresco users.
+It does this by validating a ticket that is passed to the API by the code on the Alfresco tier.

 Run with `./run.sh build_start` or `./run.bat build_start` and verify that it

  * Runs Alfresco Content Service (ACS)